alevnyacow/revars/README.md

 Really, like **this** simple.
 So, let's sum it up:

-- You don't need any specific functions to update Revar - feel free to treat it like a usual object
+- you don't need any specific functions to update Revar - feel free to treat it like a usual object
-- Use React hook according to a Revar to make functional component rerender whenever this Revar updates
+- use React hook according to a Revar to make functional component rerender whenever this Revar updates
-- You are able to use any count of Revars in your application
+- you are able to use any count of Revars in your application

 # 📜 API